marcfusch/gustavo-instagram-responder/README.md

 # gustavo-instagram-responder
 Python script that automatically sends a Gustavo meme to untrusted people based on what they are saying.
+First Gustavo will be the Hide and Seek meme, then will depends on their reply.

 ## Install process:
 First you need the instagrapi form adword